pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 ### LDAP Authorization Groups ###

-LDAP authorization groups are LDAP group objects that are used to define the Geode authorization roles.
+LDAP authorization groups are LDAP group objects used to define the Geode authorization roles.
 One or more LDAP groups can be assigned to a user to create the users Geode authorization.
-After deciding on how the LDAP group names will be constructed in LDAP define the security-ldap-group-template property to conform to the group naming strategy.
+After deciding on how the LDAP group names will be constructed in LDAP, define the security-ldap-group-template property to conform to the group naming strategy.

 ***security-ldap-group-template property***
 **Template**: GEODE-APPLID-ENV-RESOURCE-PERMISSIONS-REGION

 The LDAP group template property defines the template used to parse the LDAP groups assigned to a user to support Geode authorizations.

-A template can be of any size and layout but each section of the template must be separated by the value defined in the *security-ldap-separator property*.
+A template can be of any size and layout but each section of the template must be separated by the value defined in the ***security-ldap-separator property***.
 The template supports five (5) defined fields and any other combination of constant values.
 The five fields are listed below.
 The only required fields required in a template is the RESOURCE and PERMISSION fields.
 So at the minimum the LDAP group names must define the RESOURCE and PERMISSIONS as part of the LDAP group name.

 | Field Name | Description | Value | Required |
 | ---------- | ----------- | ----- | -------- |